What is a Product Video - How do they help?

 Choose a type of video (explainer, product demo, feature video, tutorial) that's suitable for your purpose and where it will be published.

 Consider other factors - will your product video include text?
 How long should it be?

 Product videos are effective and engaging.
-Including them in your website, on your social media channels and beyond influences whether or not a customer decides to buy from you or not.
+Including them in your website, on your social media channels, and beyond influences whether or not a customer decides to buy from you or not.

 E-commerce is so ubiquitous, and the advantages of a good website and social media presence are not even debatable at this point, but there are still challenges.
 Brick and mortar shops have tangible products for consumers to interact with and salespeople to aid the customers and explain the benefits of the products.
-Our job is to make sure that the customer's needs are met, that their questions are answered and that they feel catered for in our online channels in a way that is appealing and engaging.
+Our job is to make sure that the customer's needs are met, that their questions are answered and that they feel catered for in our online channels in a appealing and engaging way.
 Product videos in their various forms are a great way to achieve all of that.